Prof. Dror Feitelson

 Operating systems and scheduling

 My students have developed interesting ideas regarding scheduling for multimedia and removing ticks from operating systems.
 See the web pages of Yoav Etsion and Dan Tsafrir.
-In addition we're working on fair share allocation, mainly in the context of virtualization.
+In addition we worked on fair share allocation, mainly in the context of virtualization.

 Parallel systems

-I've worked on a couple of experimental parallel system: the Makbilan and the ParPar cluster, and also on early versions of the IBM SP.
+I've worked on a couple of experimental parallel system: the Makbilan multiprocessor and the ParPar cluster here at Hebrew University, and also on early versions of the IBM SP in my postdoc.
 More details in the Parallel Systems Lab.

 Parallel I/O